rubyonracetracks/genericapp-docu/docs/chapter02.md

 ---

 ## Installing the Generic App Gem
-* Use the reset.sh script to enter a Docker container based on one of the rails-general Docker images.
+* Once you are logged into the Docker container based on the rvm-rails-general Docker image, you are ready to proceed.
-* Enter the command "gem install generic_app".
+* In the Docker container, enter the command "gem install generic_app".

 ## Using the Generic App Gem
 * Enter the following commands: